thefinerthingsllc/table/README.md

 ```

 Once those parameters are set, the `table` constant can be used as though it were communicating with an external database on GCP or AWS. `enabled` must be set to `true` to override calls to GCP or AWS.
 It is defaulted to `false` to avoid mistakes upon deployment.
-This is not `thread safe`.
+This is `not` thread-safe.

 ## API
 ```js